This trip to Mexico has changed our lives. We’ve discovered a few important facts during our month in paradise:

 Have a Backup Plan

 I love teaching.
 I’m thinking of going back to teaching for a year or more.
 I have my resumes out and several applications submitted for teaching jobs in the fall.
 We’re also looking at teaching in China, Japan, or S. Korea, and I’m about to enroll in an online TEFL course.
 Neither of us ever turn our backs on an opportunity, even if it’s not what we planned.

 Start Planning Your Next Trip

 Nothing takes away the end of travel blues like planning the next adventure.
-Teaching English in China, hopping on a military Space-A flight, a cross-country road trip, and Greece are all in the works for us.
+Teaching English in China, hopping on a military, a cross-country road trip, and a Trip tp Greece are all in the works for us.
 Rather than focusing on the end of one trip, we’re looking forward to the next adventure.

 You Can Always Come Back